What Is 75 Of 32

 Solving More Complex Percentage Problems:

 Sometimes, you might need to work backwards from a percentage to find the original value.
-For example, if 24 represents 75% of a certain number, you can solve for the original number using the equation:
+Here's one way to look at it: if 24 represents 75% of a certain number, you can solve for the original number using the equation:

 0.75 * x = 24